donovantran/cse15l-lab-reports/report1.md

 Working Directory: /home

-1. This is an example of using the `cd` command without any arguments.
-As you can see there are no change in the path, as the directory has not changed.
-There was not an error, but there was no change in the path.
-This is because the `cd` command changes the current working directory, which in this case would be `/home`.
-And since we did not provide a relative path or an absolute path, `cd` doesn't perform it's intended function.
+1. This is an example of using the `cd` command without any argument.
+The command `cd` means "change directory".
+Since we are already in the /home directory, there was no change in the working directory, however this may not always be the case.
+If were in a diffrent directory, and we used the `cd` command without any arugments, it would change the directory to the /home directory.
+The output we recieved was not an error.

 ![Image](cd2.png)

 Working Directory: /home -> /lecture1

 2. The next image is an example of using `cd` command with a path to a directory as an argument.
 Here, we can see that the path now lists as "/lecture1".
 We can now interact with the files that are within the directory "lecture1".
+There was no error when running the `ls` command with a directory as an argument.

 ![Image](cd3.png)